bandonga/bandonga.github.io/_pages/home.md

 ---
-title: Be the change
 permalink: "/"
 layout: splash
 header:
   overlay_color: "#5e616c"
   overlay_image: "/assets/images/home.jpg"
   caption:
 excerpt: A place to share information with you.
-Improve the skills needed for making the next step up in your career get and articles with Life tips to improves life for you and those around.
+Improve the skills needed for making the next step up in your career and get articles with Life tips that improves life for you and those around.
 feature_row:
 - image_path: "/assets/images/know.jpg"
   alt: know